Failed, Silenced, Erased - How Telford’s Institutions Betrayed My Children

 They blamed us.

-• He justified my son’s victimisation by framing staff as the ones in need of protection.
+• He framed staff as the ones in need of protection.

-• He claimed my son’s perception of reality was distorted—dismissing the harm he had endured.
+• He dismissed my son’s experiences, claiming his perception of reality was distorted.

 • He twisted my daughter’s trauma into an excuse for staff, rather than acknowledging the systemic failures that harmed both of them.

-They breached my daughter’s confidential complaint and framed it as something to fearan excuse to justify staff’s actions instead of addressing institutional failures.
+They breached my daughter’s confidential complaint and framed it as something to fear—an excuse to justify staff actions, rather than address institutional failures.

 In his official response, he made a shocking typo: